lkesteloot/unsong/unsong-1.md

 “Would you like to get this over with and kill me now?” he asked.
 “Or do we have to do it the hard way?”

-“THE HARD WAY,” said Uriel.
+“[sc]The hard way,[/sc]” said Uriel.

 Then they both took a step skew to any of the dimensions her normal eyes could see.
 She felt new senses opening up as she tried to follow their path, senses that inferred their presence from the paths of the colored letters that swirled around the storm.
 The hurricane abstracted, became a series of perturbations in the seed of the world.
-She traced them back.
-SA’AR.
-Then along another set of threads.
-TEMPESTAS.
-Still another.
-HURRICANE.
+She traced them back. [sc]Sa’ar[/sc].
+Then along another set of threads. [sc]Tempestas[/sc].
+Still another. [sc]Hurricane[/sc].

-The stranger seized the threads, pulled them forward, sheared them to their essence.
-HRCN.
-Then he rearranged them, made them dance.
-CHRN.
-Then fleshed them out.
-ACHERON.
+The stranger seized the threads, pulled them forward, sheared them to their essence. [sc]Hrcn[/sc].
+Then he rearranged them, made them dance. [sc]Chrn[/sc].
+Then fleshed them out. [sc]Acheron[/sc].
 The river that formed the boundary of Hell.
 Sohu felt the storm darken, become deathly hot.
 Somehow the transmutation was affecting reality.

-Uriel reached out, his flaming sword now in his hand, and parted the threads.
-CH.
-RN.
+Uriel reached out, his flaming sword now in his hand, and parted the threads. [sc]Ch[/sc]. [sc]Rn[/sc].
 He fleshed them out.
-Turned the first set into CHAI, meaning “life”.
-The second into AARON, brother of Moses, progenitor of the priesthood, who bore the Shem HaMephorash upon his forehead.
+Turned the first set into [sc]Chai[/sc], meaning “life”.
+The second into [sc]Aaron[/sc], brother of Moses, progenitor of the priesthood, who bore the Shem HaMephorash upon his forehead.
 The darkness broke.
 Waves of holy light rushed forth from where Uriel had made the change.

 The stranger snarled, hurt.

-“GO AWAY, THAMIEL,” said the archangel.
+“[sc]Go away, Thamiel,[/sc]” said the archangel.

 Sohu froze.
 Thamiel.
 The Lord of Demons.
 Was here.
 Was fighting Uriel.

-Thamiel touched both sets of threads.
-AARON shifted vowels, became RUIN.
-From the whistling of the wind he drew an S, added it to CHAI, shifted it into CHAOS.
+Thamiel touched both sets of threads. [sc]Aaron[/sc] shifted vowels, became [sc]Ruin[/sc].
+From the whistling of the wind he drew an S, added it to [sc]Chai[/sc], shifted it into [sc]Chaos[/sc].
 Chaos and ruin.
 The carefully arranged threads of symbols that made up Uriel’s machine began crumbling, falling apart in the wind.

 Uriel drew water from the sea in a great waterspout.
 The Semitic pictograph for “water” was the origin of the Hebrew letter mem.
-He turned the water into an M, then grabbed the CH from CHAOS and the n from RUIN, made MACHINE.
-The remaining letters R and S he stuck together, slashed at the S until it hardened and became a Z. RZ.
-RAZ.
+He turned the water into an M, then grabbed the [sc]Ch[/sc] from [sc]Chaos[/sc] and the n from [sc]Ruin[/sc], made [sc]Machine[/sc].
+The remaining letters R and S he stuck together, slashed at the S until it hardened and became a Z. [sc]Rz[/sc]. [sc]Raz[/sc].
 Secrets.
 Through the angel Raziel, the secrets of kabbalah in particular.
 A machine of kabbalistic secrets.
 His machinery stopped crumbling, starting putting itself together, glowing with renewed light.

-Thamiel grabbed the Z, held it in the plume of water until it softened back into an S, then used it to make RASHA, “wicked” and NACOM, “punishment”.
+Thamiel grabbed the Z, held it in the plume of water until it softened back into an S, then used it to make [sc]Rasha[/sc], “wicked” and [sc]Nacom[/sc], “punishment”.
 The punishment of the wicked, the Devil’s task.
 Thamiel began to grow bigger as the power of the storm drained into his essence.

 Then he paused. pointed at the letters.
-Of their own accord, two dropped away, made a new pattern.
-MEREA.
+Of their own accord, two dropped away, made a new pattern. [sc]Merea[/sc].
 “Friend”.

 “You have a friend here,” he told Uriel.

-“NO,” said Uriel.
+“[sc]No,[/sc]” said Uriel.

 “The letters don’t lie,” said Thamiel.
 He pointed to them again.
-Another two dropped out.
-SOHU.
+Another two dropped out. [sc]Sohu[/sc].

 “[i]Interesting[/i],” said Thamiel.